glasnt/talks/2019_08_KiwiPyCon.podium/slides.md

 <pre><code class="bash">.white[.................................]a b</code></pre>

 ???

-`is` when we talk about "is" here, we're doing an identity check.
+So `is` when we talk about "is" here, we're doing an identity check.

 Identity is a check to see if two objects are the same
 ---